Forward Partners launches Forward Advances, a revenue-based finance solution for startups – TechCrunch

 Which brings us to the current Coronavirus pandemic and resulting slowdown and certainty, leading me to ask if there could be a worse time to launch a revenue-based finance product?

-‘This is definitely a hard time for a lot of e-commerce and marketplace companies, particularly those in sectors that have been hit hard by COVID-19 disruption such as travel or events and we’ve sadly had to turn down some companies in those spaces,” says Smith.
+“This is definitely a hard time for a lot of e-commerce and marketplace companies, particularly those in sectors that have been hit hard by COVID-19 disruption such as travel or events, and we’ve sadly had to turn down some companies in those spaces,” says Smith.

 “However, we’ve seen that a number of sectors such as household goods, gaming or edtech are showing strong growth.
 We will focus on sectors that are positively impacted or unaffected by the disruption for the next few months and then broaden our sector focus as the market improves.
-With VC funding expected to pull back, we expect that a lot of companies with strong fundamentals will need cash to fund growth”.
+With VC funding expected to pull back, we expect that a lot of companies with strong fundamentals will need cash to fund growth.”

-More broadly, Smith underlines that Forward Advances is focusing on companies with “strong fundamentals”.
+More broadly, Smith underlines that Forward Advances is focusing on companies with “strong fundamentals.”
 This sees the VC look at cash flow as part of the decision making process and will only make advances to companies that it believes will be able to repay the loan.
-“That said, the loans are unsecured so we can’t be sure we will get our money back and if companies revenues fall to zero we don’t get repaid,” he explains.
+“That said, the loans are unsecured, so we can’t be sure we will get our money back and if companies revenues fall to zero we don’t get repaid,” he explains.

 Asked why more VCs don’t offer this kind of product, Smith says that despite making lots of risky investments, the VC industry is generally “very conservative” when it comes to its own business model.
 “Forward Partners has always been a little different, first by building our studio team that offers a level of support to our portfolio not seen at other VC funds, and now by launching Forward Advances,” he adds.
-“We see ourselves as a service provider to entrepreneurs and plan to keep broadening the range of services that we offer”.
+“We see ourselves as a service provider to entrepreneurs and plan to keep broadening the range of services that we offer.”